bloatless/endocore/README.md

 {
     public function myMethod(): string
     {
-        throw new ShinyCoreException('Something went wrong...');
+        throw new EndocoreException('Something went wrong...');
     }
 }
 ```

-Throwing a `ShinyCoreException` will force the application to respond with an error 500 code.
+Throwing a `EndocoreException` will force the application to respond with an error 500 code.
 Also the error will be
 logged to your logfile.

 ##### HTTP Exceptions